-The selective action of this medium is attributed to bile salts, which are inhibitory to most species of gram-positive bacteria.
+Peptone and proteose peptone serves as a source of carbon, nitrogen, long chain amino acids and other essential growth nutrients.
+The selective action of this medium is attributed to bile salts, which is inhibitory to most species of grampositive bacteria.
 Gram-negative bacteria usually grow well on the medium and are differentiated by their ability to ferment lactose.
-Lactose fermenting strains grow as red or pink and may be surrounded by a zone of acid precipitated bile.
+Lactose fermenting strains grow as red or pink colonies.
 The red colour is due to production of acid from lactose, absorption of neutral red and a subsequent colour change of the dye when the pH of medium falls below 6.8.
 Lactose non-fermenting strains, such as Shigella and Salmonella are colourless and transparent and typically do not alter appearance of the medium.
 Yersinia enterocolitica may appear as small, non-lactose fermenting colonies after incubation at room temperature.